 The Village of Estero was incorporated December 31, 2014.
 Therefore, fiscal year 2015 is the first year of operations.
 Ten-year historic data will be accumulated and reflected in future year's financial statements.

-Net Position by Component
+Village of Estero, Florida Net Position by Component

 Last Ten Fiscal Years (accrual basis of accounting)